fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 : A list of identifiers of credentials that could potentially be used to respond to this interaction mode.
 Each credential identifier MUST be base64url encoded with no padding.
 REQUIRED.

 `challenge` (string):
-: A random challenge that the relying party generates on the server side to prevent replay attacks.
+: A random challenge that the relying party (the AS) generates on the server side to prevent replay attacks.
 The challenge MUST be base64url encoded with no padding.
 REQUIRED.

+`payment_instrument` (object):
+: An object describing the payment instrument which will be used to execute the payment.
+REQUIRED.

+The payment instrument object has the following properties:

+`display_name` (string):
+: A display name to use in the SPC user interface.
+REQUIRED.

+`icon` (string):
+: The URL of an icon to display in the SCP user interface.
+The URL may either identify an image on an internet-accessible server (e.g., https://bank.com/card.png), or directly encode the icon data via a Data URL [RFC2397].
+Between the two types of URLs, Data URLs offer several benefits to the Relying Party.
+They can improve reliability (e.g., in the case that the icon hosting server may be unavailable).
+They can also enhance validation because the Relying Party has cryptographic evidence of what the browser displayed to the user: the icon URL is signed as part of the authentication ceremony.REQUIRED.

+`icon_must_be_shown` (boolean):
+: Indicates whether the specified icon must be successfully fetched and shown for the request to succeed.
+Defaults to TRUE if not provided.
+OPTIONAL.

 A non-normative example of a grant request continue response that uses SPC as its interaction method is below.